Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 Get netgear router to purposly to show unsecure authencation - DONE

 # Step 3 Plans
-	- If a new access point is created (BSSID), make a pillar to mark it.
 	- 🗸 Have it display the wifi scuirty to connected router.
 	- 🗸 If authencation type is bad, give a alert to the cube being made.
 		- 🗸 0 = Open or None = !!!!!DANGER!!!!! | Red